cs1302uga/cs1302-tutorials/junit/junit.md

    ╷
    ├─ JUnit Jupiter ✔
    │  └─ CounterTest ✔
-   │     ├─ A negative initValue value is not supported. ✔ │     │  ├─ For example, letting initValue = -1 is not supported. ✔
+   │     ├─ A negative initValue value is not supported when calling the the constructor. ✔ │     │  ├─ For example, letting initValue = -1 is not supported. ✔
    │     │  └─ For example, letting initValue = -4 is not supported. ✔
    │     └─ getValue1() ✔